Peace Garden Project is now accepting submissions for the Outer Banks Environmental Film Festival to be held in Manteo, NC from November 2-4, 2023.

 4. All films submitted must be free from any legal disputes and third-party claims and filmmaker must have cleared all rights for music and public exhibition.

-5. To be eligible for awards, your film must not have played in person or online in North Carolina or in the U.S.A.
+5. To be eligible for awards, your film must not be available via online streaming platform.

 6. Films must be submitted electronically via FilmFreeway.
 Please note that for preview purposes the festival accepts secured online screeners through FilmFreeway or via a password protected online link.